 (909) 337-4259 para mas informacion pregunta por Diane.

 We at Arrowhead Villas Mutual Service Company (AVMSC) test the drinking water quality for many contaminants as required by State and Federal Regulations.
-This report shows the results of this testing for the period January 1 thru December 31, 2014.
-Results of regular monitoring are an indicator of whether or not your drinking water meets health standards.
-During 2012-2014 compliance period, we did not monitor or test for lead and copper, and therefore, cannot be sure of the levels of lead and copper in your drinking water during that time.
-Lead and copper was tested in 2011 at 15 homes and copper averaged 690 PPB, MCL is 1300 PPB, lead averaged 5.3 PPB MCL is 15 PPB.
+This report shows the results of this testing for the period January 1 thru December 31, 2015.
+Results of regular monitoring are an indicator of whether or not your drinking water meets health standards Lead and copper was tested in 2015 at 10 homes and copper averaged 57 PPB, MCL is 1300 PPB, lead averaged 2.8 PPB MCL is 15 PPB.
 Lead and copper enter drinking water primarily through household plumbing materials.
-We will be testing the tap water at 10 homes which is scheduled for July 1, 2015, lead and copper can only be tested for during the summer months.
+Lead and copper can only be tested during the summer months.
 The results will be posted on our web site, at the office and also at the Sky Forest post office.
 If you are concerned about the amount of lead and copper in your household pipes or for more information about your drinking water or anything in this report contact Ron Fussell, Operations Manager/Water Distribution Operator of AVMSC, California State License #3083.
 The Board of AVMSC meets regularly on the 4th Friday of each month at 7:30 PM at the AVMSC Office located at 767 Community Drive in Arrowhead Villas.
 The Office phone # is (909) 337-4259.
 Additionally AVMSC has a web site www.avmsc.com.

 Microbial contaminants, such as viruses and bacteria that may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.